 - If I stop homeschooling, will HSLDA help me persuade public school officials to accept my child's homeschool credits?

 It is common for public school districts to disqualify credits of homeschoolers transferring into public high school.

 Consistent with our mission to conserve our resources for helping parents who continue to homeschool, we are not able to extend our advocacy to situations in which parents are enrolling their students in public school.
 Please be aware that this limitation extends to public charter school programs.

 If you have any questions or concerns on this matter, we urge you to contact us at 540-338-5600.

 - Can I receive legal advice without joining HSLDA?

 - No. The giving of legal advice by an HSLDA attorney establishes an attorney-client relationship that places upon the attorney certain ethical obligations toward the client.
 Normally, an attorney would require payment of a retainer to establish this relationship.
 HSLDA establishes this relationship through membership.
 Providing legal advice to nonmembers requires a commitment on our part without a return commitment on the part of the client.

-- Does HSLDA require its members to be Christians or to use Christian curriculum?
+- Does HSLDA require its members to be Christians or to use Christian curricula?

-- Can I become a member of HSLDA if I don’t use a standard curriculum or consider myself an “unschooler”?
+- Can I join HSLDA if I don’t use a standard curriculum or consider myself an “unschooler”?